 The feasibility (or even desirability) of objectivity in science has long been debated, and recent discussions highlight its conceptual abuse in colonialism, eugenics, and other forms of oppression69,70.
 Today, many disciplines embrace interpretation, plurality of methods, critical reflexivity, and fallibilism as inherent in the pursuit of knowledge71,72.
 Rather than pursuing objectivism (and insinuating it is possible), Data Feminism acknowledges that all research is framed by the background, experiences, and training of the researcher.
 Importantly, this plurality is desirable in a Data Feminism framework.
 To help cement framing as an inherent component of all agricultural research endeavors, here we discuss the barriers to acknowledgement difficulty in acknowledging it, as well as the implications of such an acknowledgement.
 These sections are designed to help researchers reflect on their training, as well as the values of their institutions.

-4.1 Acknowledging values in research
+4.1 Acknowledging the presence of values in research

 A book written to illustrate how underlying value systems shape individuals’ approaches to complex global challenges unwittingly uses agricultural research as its backdrop: The Wizard and the Prophet73 explores the worldviews of Norman Borlaug and William Vogt, two white, Western men coming from divergent backgrounds, as they work on agricultural topics during the 20th century.
 Borlaug, raised on a Midwestern US farm, experienced a rural transformation born from the introduction of tractors and was trained as a scientist through US Land Grant agricultural programs.
 These experiences likely informed his approach to problems: Borlaug researched ways to leverage technology to increase food production, an effort that contributed to a larger collection of innovations referred to as the Green Revolution and for which Borlaug won a Nobel Peace Prize74.
 Vogt also began his life in a rural area, but moved to the city and witnessed the urban development of the natural areas he associated with his childhood.
 He studied languages and moved into science by way of managing a bird sanctuary near his childhood home.
 Vogt’s research emphasized the need to live within ecological limits rather than increase food production, and he formally developed the concept of ecological carrying-capacity75 as well as a model for environmental activism that is still used today.
 Borlaug and Vogt were both scientists, but their divergent approaches and conclusions were strongly shaped by their experiences and training.
 Their differing motivations do not invalidate their work, but rather demonstrate how multiple valid, but values-informed truths can co-exist.
 As scientists, we must accept that our training socializes us to value certain processes or outcomes in research.
 Data Feminism encourages interrogation of these passively inherited values and the attendant limitations these values place on our ability to ‘see’ the multiple, valid ways of approaching agricultural problems.
 Scientists who are able to acknowledge and navigate the existence of multiple truths are better equipped to provide solutions that do not preferentially disadvantage vulnerable groups76 and are better able to bring clarity to complex topics77–79.